 The best thing you can do to get sober is to get in touch with professional support, since long-term treatment is a strong predictive factor for success in recovery.
 While there are many ways to boost your sobriety outside of the office, nothing replaces getting help from a certified and licensed addiction specialist.

 Sobriety can be elusive, and if you need help getting sober or learning how to stay sober, October Road can help.
-October Road offers services for those struggling with substance use and mental health issues with locations in Asheville and Charlotte, North Carolina.
+October Road offers services for those struggling with substance use and mental health issues in Asheville, North Carolina.
 Schedule an appointment today at (888) 201-5086.